mathgladiator/adama-lang/docs/docs/language-tour.md

 ## Let the Server Take Control!

-To control message flow, Adama uses an incomplete **channel** identfier.
+To control message flow, Adama uses an incomplete **channel** identifier.
 An incomplete channel is like a [promise](https://en.wikipedia.org/wiki/Futures_and_promises) that indicates clients may provide a message of a specific type, but only when the document asks for it.

-Adama uses a third party to broker the communicate between players.
+Adama uses a third party to broker the communication between players.
 That is, it determines who is asking players for messages?
 This is where the document's [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) comes into play.
 The document can be in exactly one state at any time, and states are represented via hashtags.
 For instance, ```#mylabel``` is a state machine label used to denote a potential state of the document.

 We can associate code to a state machine label directly and set the document to that state via the **transition** keyword.